starters/hek/README.md

 $ npm install -g starters/kik
 ```

+## The Goal

+My goal with this project was saving as much as developer time possible.
+And I imagined a tool that can learn how to help developer to write code.

+On the other words, we teach computers how to write code, instead of we write.
+And we can simply accomplish this by creating templates of small or big chunks of code, and building a UI system that lets the developer inserting these templates via human friendly UIs like in the example screenshot.

+## What is missing ?

+* Letting extensions register sub-commands: this will allow us to insert project-specific templates.
+* Extending CLI to support sub-commands: so we can run commands like `kik :add-route`. [more examples](https://github.com/starters/redux-starter#usage)

 ## Usage

 Kik is a command-line tool and a library for creating projects by using starters.